hynekcer/django-salesforce/docs/migrations.rst

 | Here is a detailed explanation that ``migrate`` command modifies SFDC only if:
 | A) if it is explicitly enabled in the Django model
-| B) and also it is enabled in Salesforce.com administration
+| B) and also it is enabled in Salesforce.com Setup
 | C) and additional conditions must be met on production databases.
 |